latex3/latex2e/required/latex-lab/OR-refactoring.md

  - or closer to the command names, e.g., `cmd/@outputpage/before` `@outputpage/reset`, etc?
    In that case one can use the generic hooks but I'm not so keen on using generic hooks for internal commands

+- if we can assume that tagging for header and footer is always idential we could reuse the sockets and call them `OR/headfoot/before` and   `OR/headfoot/after`

 ## Hook, sockets, plugs